SE 104th

 Crash data is underreported in neighborhoods such as ours for a variety of factors related to the socio-economic makeup of our neighborhood.
 104th and Harold is no exception.

-• Add solar powered flashing red lights at Ellis and 104th
+Solar powered flashing red lights at Harold and 104th